 I really love Austen’s humor and this book was a joy to read.

 Some complaints I had about this novel are few.
 My main issue with this novel is that Austen doesn’t always describe things.
 There are many instances in this novel that I wished Austen had written in descriptions rather than just informing the reader.
 I wish Austen hadn’t written Lizzie confession this way.
 I wanted Austen to describe the expression on Darcy’s face, the way joy slowly encompassed it but this moment is glossed over.

 I love the way that moment is portrayed in the 2005 film but to not having this moment in the book was truly disappointing.

 Lastly, Mary Bennet is mentioned sparingly before disappearing to read somewhere.
 Mary’s a book lover, like many of us, but her absence in this book made me question why she even exists in this book.
 Although I love bookworms, I wish Mary’s character was developed properly.

 That’s all for now.
 Until next time continue living in libros,

-Side note but I find this picture on Pinterest and freaked out.
+Side note but I found this picture on Pinterest and freaked out.
 It’s so beautiful and is now my wallpaper on my phone.
-I then Then I went on a quest to create a Pinterest board full of bookish wallpaper starting with this one.
+Then I went on a quest to create a Pinterest board full of bookish wallpaper starting with this one.
 If you want to check out my board 🙂